GullibleGeorge/globaldorms_orchestrator_client/README.md

 ---

 ## Python Client
-The client allows interactive usage or programmatic integration with the orchestrator.
+The client allows interactive usage with the orchestrator.

 ### Installation